gabyhaddock/Submarine/simpleSub.md

 >                                       rooms

- Given a hatch (assumed already opened) and the original list of rooms, the roomsToFlood function will first check the initial states of the two adjacent rooms
+> -- Given a hatch (assumed already opened) and the original list of rooms, check the initial states of the two adjacent rooms
- * If one is at HighFlood and the other is Clear or Fire, the rooms equalize to LowFlood.
+> -- If one is at HighFlood and the other is Clear or Fire, the rooms equalize to LowFlood.
- * The roomsToFlood function returns Nothing if we do not need to flow, and Maybe (Room, Room) if the rooms should be flooded
+> -- Return Nothing if we do not need to flow, and Maybe (Room, Room) if the rooms should be flooded

-> -- Note: The roomsToFlood function will error out if the Room list does not contain both numbers listed in the Hatch.
+> -- Note: Will error out if the Room list does not contain both numbers listed in the Hatch.
 > roomsToFlood                   :: Hatch -> [Room] -> Maybe (Room, Room)
 > roomsToFlood openedHatch rooms =
 >              if (oldFirstState == HighFlood && (oldSecondState == Clear || oldSecondState == Fire))